 Without proper legal guidance, insurance companies often minimize the seriousness of brain injuries or deny responsibility altogether.

-Schafer and Schafer LLP has extensive experience representing victims of traumatic brain injuries, including clients whose symptoms developed days or weeks after a crash.
-We understand the unique medical, financial, and legal challenges that TBI victims face.
+Schafer and Schafer LLP has extensive experience representing victims of traumatic brain injuries, including clients in Merrillville, IN, Lansing, and Calumet City, Illinois, whose symptoms developed days or weeks after a crash.

 Our approach includes: